MBEgroupData/superconductor_data/README.md

 [5] K. A. Yates, G. Burnell, Z. Lockman, A. Kursumovic, J. L. MacManus Driscoll, and M. G. Blamire, Journal of Physics and Chemistry of Solids 67, 333 (2006).\
 (https://doi.org/10.1016/j.jpcs.2005.10.114)

+[6] C. Terzioglu, A. Varilci, and I. Belenli, Investigation of Effect of Annealing Temperature on Mechanical Properties of MgB2, Journal of Alloys and Compounds 478, 836 (2009). https://doi.org/10.1016/j.jallcom.2008.12.044

 ## Hg-based Cuprate

 [1] W. N. Kang, R. L. Meng, and C. W. Chu, Appl.
 Phys.
 Lett.
 73, 381 (1998).\